The Morel-Voevodsky localization theorem in spectral algebraic geometry: Proof of the localization theorem

 \begin{proof} Note that there is a canonical isomorphism $\sL_{S/X}[-1] \simeq \sL_{X/S}|S$.
 By the assumption, $\sL_{X/S}$ is free of rank $n$, so the same holds for the $\sO_S$-module $\sN_{S/X} = \sL_{S/X}[-1]$.
 Then the first claim is proven exactly as the implication (i) $\implies$ (iv) of \propref{prop:quasi-smooth}.
 For the second, note that the canonical isomorphism $s^*\sL_{X/\A^n_S} \simeq \sL_{S/S} \simeq 0$ shows that $f$ is étale on the image of $s$ (since $f$ is of finite presentation).
 In other words, $s$ factors through the étale locus of $f$. \end{proof}

 Next we apply the structure theory to lift partially defined sections (in a weak sense).

 \begin{lem} Let $i : Z \hook S$ be a closed immersion of spectral algebraic spaces, $p : X \to S$ a smooth morphism of spectral algebraic spaces, and $t : Z \hook X$ an $S$-morphism.
-If $X$ is affine and $p$ factors through an étale morphism to $\A^n_S$ for some $n\ge 0$, then there exists a spectral algebraic space $Y$ over $X$ such that the composite $Y \to S$ is étale, and induces an isomorphism $Y_Z \to Z$:
+Then Nisnevich-locally on $X$, there exists a spectral algebraic space $Y$ over $X$ such that the composite $Y \to S$ is étale, and induces an isomorphism $Y_Z \to Z$:

 \end{lem}